ibm-cloud-docs/openwhisk/functions-cli.md

   <dd>The maximum log size in MB for the action.
 The default value is 10 MB.</dd>

   <dt>`--main ENTRY_METHOD_NAME`</dt>
   <dd>If the action's entry method is not `main`, specify the custom name.
 This flag is required when the entry method is not `main`.
-For some runtimes, such as Java, the name must be the fully-qualified method.</dd>
+For some runtimes, such as Java, the name must be the fully qualified method.</dd>

   <dt>`--native`</dt>
   <dd>You can use the `--native` argument as shorthand for `--docker openwhisk/dockerskeleton`.
-This argument allows you to create and deploy an executable that runs inside the standard Docker action SDK.
+By using th argument, you can create and deploy an executable that runs inside the standard Docker action SDK.
-      <ol><li>When you create a Docker image, an executable is created inside the container located at `/action/exec`.
+      <ol><li>When you create a Docker image, an executable is created inside the container at `/action/exec`.
 Copy the `/action/exec` file to your local file system and compress it into `exec.zip`.</li>
       <li>Create a Docker action that receives the executable as initialization data.
 The `--native` argument replaces the `--docker openwhisk/dockerskeleton` argument.</li></ol>

   <dt>`--param` <em>`KEY`</em> <em>`VALUE`</em>, `-p` <em>`KEY`</em> <em>`VALUE`</em></dt>